OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 Any GitHub repository requires 4 key elements to get started and to begin developing a welcoming community:

-1. An Open Source license
+1. An Open Source license;
-1. A README file
+2. A README file;
-1. Contributing guidelines
+3. Contributing guidelines; and
-1. A Code of Conduct
+4. A Code of Conduct.

 These are critical aspects and best practices of any project for users to understand their legal rights, their expectations, the purpose of the project, and to improve the overall user experience.